makersacademy/shop-manager-challenge/design_recipes/tables_recipe.md

 # EXAMPLE

-1. Can one artist have many albums?
+1. Can one item have many orders?
 YES
-2. Can one album have many artists?
+2. Can one order have many items?
 NO

 -> Therefore,
--> An artist HAS MANY albums
+-> An item HAS MANY orders
--> An album BELONGS TO an artist
+-> An order BELONGS TO an item

--> Therefore, the foreign key is on the albums table.
+-> Therefore, the foreign key is on the order table. (as `item_id`)
-If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).

 4. Write the SQL.
--- EXAMPLE
--- file: albums_table.sql
+-- file: shop_tables.sql

 -- Replace the table name, columm names and types.

 -- Create the table without the foreign key first.
-CREATE TABLE artists (
+CREATE TABLE items (
-  id SERIAL PRIMARY KEY,
+  id: SERIAL PRIMARY KEY,
-  name text,
+  name: text,
+  unit_price: decimal,
+  quantity: int
 );

 -- Then the table with the foreign key first.
-CREATE TABLE albums (
+CREATE TABLE orders (
   id SERIAL PRIMARY KEY,
-  title text,
+  customer_name text,
+  date_placed: date,

-  release_year int,
+  item_id int,
--- The foreign key name is always {other_table_singular}_id artist_id int, constraint fk_artist foreign key(artist_id)
+  constraint fk_item foreign key(item_id)
     references artists(id)
     on delete cascade
 );

 5. Create the tables.
-psql -h 127.0.0.1 database_name < albums_table.sql
+psql -h 127.0.0.1 shop_manager < shop_tables.sql